-Michael Olabisi joined AFRE in 2017 as a fixed-term Assistant Professor.
+Michael Olabisi is a tenure stream Assistant Professor in AFRE and the Department of Community Sustainability .
 He received his PhD from the University of Michigan in 2015, and has a master’s degree from Cornell University.
 He has worked with international scholars on research visits to Singapore and Beijing, with support from the National Science Foundation and the Center for International Business Education and Research (CIBER).
 He is currently affiliated with Michigan State University's Institute for Public Policy and Social Research (IPPSR).

 Michael researches how firms shape economic development through international trade, and how supply chain linkages shape the responses of rational agents to economic shocks.
 His research papers describe the effects of volatility on international trade, and he has published work on how learning-by-exporting drives firm-level product innovation.